Wang Leehom: 1998–2000: Rise to prominence

-International success (2001–03)
+2001–2003: International success

 Wang's next album, The One and Only (2001), received phenomenal international success.
 Selling over 1 million units in Asia, the rock-inspired album won him over seven different prestigious awards throughout 2001 and 2002.
 The album's title single "The One and Only" peaked No. 1 in almost all available music charts of Taiwan and was on the Ringback Tone No. 1 Download Charts for over a year, becoming his signature song.
 The One and Only also found success in Japan, opting him to release his first full-length Japanese album The Only One on May 9, 2003.
 The album only promoted one single, a Japanese version of "The One and Only", but it did not meet success on Japan's Oricon Charts.
 Wang also began filming several Japanese films, establishing his rising star status in Japan.

 Eager to experience and perform different musical genres, Wang embarked on his first Asia-wide concert tour The Unbelievable Tour a few months before the release of his ninth album Unbelievable (2003).
 His concert tour received great reviews from both fans and music critics; they were impressed and shocked with his new-found hip hop image.
 His R&B/hip hop-inspired album Unbelievable involved new urban pop numbers, drawing hip hop influences from different styles of popular music, such as Indipop and urban pop.
 The album marked a milestone in his musical career; his new image received international critical acclaim and the album a chart-topping success, selling over 1.5 million units by 2004.
 A celebratory version of the album was released three months later, also becoming a chart-topping album.
 The album's ballad "You're Not Here" also experienced international success, ranking No. 1 on several music charts for over 10 weeks.
 Unbelievable yielded his second win for Best Producer of the Year at the Golden Melody Awards in 2004.